confidential-devhub/coco-ai-demo-scripts/fraud-detection/README.md

 2. Openshift AI DataScienceCluster set up to enable Kserve.
 The goal is that when deploying a model server, the "Single model server" option is available.
 An example is located in `../setup/oai-datasciencecluster.yaml`.
 Official guide is here: https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.13/html-single/serving_models/index#about-the-single-model-serving-platform_serving-large-models
 3. Openshift Sandboxed Containers installed with CoCo enabled
 4. Trustee operator installed
 5. Trustee operator has to contain a key stored as a Secret (and the key has to be added in `KbsConfig`).
-The storage initializer running in the model will perform attestation to get the key defined in the env `MODEL_DECRYPTION_KEY`, but otherwise it will default to `kbsres1/key1`.
-The `MODEL_DECRYPTION_KEY` env simply defines `secret/file_name`, so `kbsres1/key1` simply means secret called `kbsres1` which has `key1` as content.
+The storage initializer running in the model will perform attestation to get the key defined in the env `MODEL_DECRYPTION_KEY`, but otherwise it will default to `model-keys/model-name.key`.
+The `MODEL_DECRYPTION_KEY` env simply defines `secret/file_name`, so `model-keys/model-name.key` simply means secret called `model-keys` which has `model-name.key` as content.

 ## Deployment step by step